 Diving can be strange for new parents, whose only exposure comes every 4 years in the Olympics.
 We have written this guide to help you understand more about the sport and how the diving league is organized.

-Dominion Hills competes in the Northern Virginia Swimming League (NVSL), a developmental league that divides the 47 member dive teams into 8 divisions of 6 comparably competitive teams.
-For the 2019 season, Dominion Hills will compete in Division 5.
-A Divisional Championship trophy is awarded to the team with the best record in their Division.
+Dominion Hills competes in the Northern Virginia Swimming League (NVSL), a developmental league that divides the 48 member dive teams into 8 divisions of 6 comparably competitive teams.

 There are five regular season NVSL meets against the other teams within our division held each Tuesday night at 6:00 PM at either Dominion Hills or the other home-team pool.
 Each team is permitted to send 32 divers to each meet, however, each diver must meet a basic level of skill for their age group to qualify.

 In Arlington, we are very fortunate to have other nearby NVSL teams who have many divers who aren't quite ready for the A Meets but desire an opportunity to experience the fun and excitement of a meet - and maybe compete against friends they know from school or other sports.
 Those meets are typically held on Thursdays at either Dominion Hills or another Arlington pool (Overlee, Donaldson Run or Arlington Forest).

 B Meets are open to all divers who have not yet finished in the top three places of an A meet in that season.

 Divisional Championship Meet

 After the end of the regular season, the individual championship meets begin.
 The first meet is the Divisional Championship Meet, where each team sends a maximum of 16 divers to compete for the Divisional Champion of each age group.
 The top 6 finishers in each event earn a plaque.